lejenome/bbb-download/README.md

 ```
 git clone https://github.com/createwebinar/bbb-download.git
 cd bbb-download
 chmod u+x install.sh
 sudo ./install.sh
-# To convert all of your current recordings to MP4 format use command:
-sudo bbb-record --rebuildall

 ```

 This copies the download scripts to the BigBlueButton scripts folder, and copies compiled FFMPEG to the /opt/ffmpeg folder.
 It also installs python2.7 and additional libs and give an appropriate rights for MP4 files to make them available for download.

 NOTE: You may use the guide [here](https://trac.ffmpeg.org/wiki/CompilationGuide/Ubuntu) to compile ffmpeg in Ubuntu by your own.
 Be sure to include the following flags.
 ```
 --enable-version3 --enable-postproc --enable-libvorbis --enable-libvpx --enable-libx264 --enable-libmp3lame --enable-libfdk-aac --enable-gpl --enable-nonfree''
 ```